Skip to main content

 Courses in the programme are assessed in a variety of ways, by written coursework, examinations, or both.
 A dissertation on a topic of the student’s choice forms an important part of the study.

-A candidate shall follow and be examined in at least 60 credits of courses including core courses (42 - 51 credits) and elective courses (9 - 18 credits).
-For Part-time candidates, they will normally take 30 credits in their first year of study and 30 credits in their second year of study.
+A student shall follow and be examined in at least 60 credits of courses including core courses (42 - 51 credits) and elective courses (9 - 18 credits).
+For part-time students, they will normally take 30 credits in their first year of study and 30 credits in their second year of study.
 A 3-credit course will normally consist of 18-24 hours of lectures, seminars, workshops and/or field trips.

 A. COURSE STRUCTURE